The reason for "abnormal" is that youth is a bizarre practice.

 Part 4

-: By the way, my second uncle has opened a fairly large company in Xiamen and wants to introduce you to it,
+: By the way, my second uncle has opened a fairly large company in Xiamen, I want to introduce you to go there,

 : Oh no, thank you.

-: My uncle graduated from the Chinese Department of Peking University and is the editor-in-chief of a well-known magazine, wants to...
+: My uncle graduated from the Chinese Department of Peking University, he is the editor-in-chief of a well-known magazine, wants to...

 : No, thank you.